 increasing sales

-AI Marketing Tools for Small Business in 2026: What Actually Works
+AI Marketing Tools for Small Business: What Actually Works

-Every software vendor on the planet has slapped “AI-powered” on their product in the last two years.
+Every software vendor on the planet has slapped “AI-powered” on their product in the last few years.
 The result?
-Small business owners are drowning in options, burning through subscriptions, and wondering why the needle isn’t moving.
+Small business owners are drowning in options, burning through subscriptions, and wondering why nothing’s actually changing.

 Here’s the truth: most AI marketing tools aren’t worth your time.
-But a handful of them are genuinely changing the game for small and local businesses — if you know how to use them correctly.
+But a handful of them are genuinely useful — if you know how to use them correctly.

 What AI Marketing Tools Are Actually Good For